-The Company is a public limited Company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
-The Company has its primary listings on the BSE Ltd. and National Stock Exchange of India Limited.
-The Company's American Depositary Shares representing equity shares are also listed on the New York Stock Exchange (NYSE), Euronext London and Euronext Paris.
+The company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
+The company has its primary listings on the BSE Ltd. and National Stock Exchange in India.
+The company's American Depositary Shares representing equity shares are also listed on the New York Stock Exchange (NYSE), Euronext London and Euronext Paris.

-The Group's unaudited condensed consolidated interim financial statements are authorized for issue by the company's Board of Directors on July 14, 2017.
+The Group's unaudited condensed consolidated interim financial statements are authorized for issue by the company's Board of Directors on October 24, 2017.